scott-whitworth/space_genetics/Cuda/Code_Overview_CS_readme.md

 <br>

 ## config.cpp/h
+- Sets us the constants that will be used throughout the code
+- See [config_readme.md](Config_Constants/config_readme.md) for more information on this section and for information on the config files themselves
 <br>

 ## Anneal.cpp/h
 ### changeAnneal
   - Calculates the anneal for the next generation
     - Anneal affects the strength of mutations to children parameters, which allows for smaller changes to input parameters when close to solving the objectives
-  - Current implimentation relies on a step method
+  - Current implementation relies on a step method
-    - Each step sets the current anneal to a multiplier of a intial anneal
+    - Each step sets the current anneal to a multiplier of a initial anneal
     - The step is chosen based on the progress of the best individual
     - The higher the step, the lower the anneal is set to
     - When the progress of the best individual gets high enough, the anneal calculation method switches to a method which employs exponential decay